trentlarson/lives-of-gifts/src/markdown/about.md

 own benefit.
 We start with small gifts, whatever is easily afforded, and we expand them throughout our lives.
 We don't measure them, except maybe for our own sense of accomplishment.

+In the meantime, we'll work out how to live whole lives based on gifts.

 ### Why? ###